argilla-io/argilla/argilla/docs/getting_started/how-to-configure-argilla-on-huggingface.md

 ## Space Secrets overview

-There's two optional secrets to set up the `USERNAME` and `PASSWORD` of the `owner` of the Argilla Space.
-Remember that, by default Argilla Spaces are configured with a *Sign in with Hugging Face* button, which is also used to grant an `owner` to the creator of the Space for personal spaces.
+Remember that, by default, Argilla Spaces are configured with a *Sign in with Hugging Face* button, which is also used to grant an `owner` to the creator of the Space.
+There are two optional secrets to set up the `USERNAME` and `PASSWORD` of the `owner` of Argilla Space.
+Those are useful when you want to create a different owner user to login into Argilla.